icicleio/icicle/README.md

 The example above does the same thing as the example in the section on [promises](#promises) above, but instead uses a coroutine to **structure asynchronous code like synchronous code**.
 Fulfillment values of promises are accessed through simple variable assignments and exceptions used to reject promises are caught using a try/catch block, rather than creating and registering callback functions to each promise.

-An `Icicle\Coroutine\Coroutine` object is also a [promise](#promises), implementing `Icicle\Promise\PromiseInterface`.
+An `Icicle\Coroutine\Coroutine` object is also a [promise](#promises), implementing `Icicle\Promise\Thenable`.
 The promise is fulfilled with the last value yielded from the generator (or fulfillment value of the last yielded promise) or rejected if an exception is thrown from the generator. **A coroutine may then yield other coroutines, suspending execution of the calling coroutine until the yielded coroutine has completed execution.** If a coroutine yields a `Generator`, it will automatically be converted to a `Icicle\Coroutine\Coroutine` and handled in the same way as a yielded coroutine.

 ## Loop

 **[Loop API documentation](https://github.com/icicleio/icicle/wiki/Loop)**

 The event loop schedules functions, runs timers, handles signals, and polls sockets for pending reads and available writes.
 There are several event loop implementations available depending on what PHP extensions are available.
 The `Icicle\Loop\SelectLoop` class uses only core PHP functions, so it will work on any PHP installation, but is not as performant as some of the other available implementations.
-All event loops implement `Icicle\Loop\LoopInterface` and provide the same features.
+All event loops implement `Icicle\Loop\Loop` and provide the same features.

 The event loop should be accessed via functions defined in the `Icicle\Loop` namespace.
-If a program requires a specific or custom event loop implementation, `Icicle\Loop\loop()` can be called with an instance of `Icicle\Loop\LoopInterface` before any other loop functions to use that instance as the event loop.
+If a program requires a specific or custom event loop implementation, `Icicle\Loop\loop()` can be called with an instance of `Icicle\Loop\Loop` before any other loop functions to use that instance as the event loop.

 The `Icicle\Loop\run()` function runs the event loop and will not return until the event loop is stopped or no events are pending in the loop.